celestiaorg/CIPs/cips/cip-draft_msrgpi_abbrev.md

 Those two parameters are used in the function of `verify.go`, which is responsible for verifying whether evidence has expired or not.
 According to the `if` statement, even without modifying `consensus.evidence.MaxAgeDuration`, it is still possible to prolong the expiration time of evidence by increasing `consensus.evidence.MaxAgeNumBlocks`, which means that older evidence will be considered valid.
 An extended expiration time of evidence introduces the potential risk of Resource Consumption, and a detailed discussion can be found in the Security Considerations.

 Additionally, suppose that an on-chain governance proposal sets the `evidence.MaxAgeDuration` and `evidence.MaxAgeNumBlocks` to extremely low values, meaning that evidence expires quickly.
 If a malicious validator were to engage in Duplicate Vote or Light Client Attack, it would lead to consensus instability.
-Given that Celestia is a solution data availability, this consensus instability would introduce security risk to the upper-layer applications (e.g. rollup).
+Given that Celestia is a solution to data availability, this consensus instability would introduce security risk to the upper-layer applications (e.g. rollup).
 A detailed discussion can be found in the Security Considerations.

 ### Summary